neoloc/ansible-role-sssdad/readme.md

 sssdad_conf_ad_gpo_ignore_unreadable: true
 ```

-It is recommended to use a vault password for the sssd_user and sssd_pass variables.
+It is recommended to use a vault password for the sssdad_user and sssdad_pass variables.

 Example Playbook
 ----------------